chlor/GeMTeX-Pseudonymization/Readme.md

 &rarr; [test_data_out/private/private-20250217-211804/deid-test-data](test_data_out/private/private-20250217-211804/deid-test-data)

-The `corpus_documents.csv` table contains two columns:
+* A list with corpus_details
+* A list with corpus documents

     1. **Document List**: Lists all documents in the corpus.
     2. **Inclusion Toggle**: Allows toggling documents between inclusion and exclusion from the corpus based on manually reviewed entities.
         - Documents marked with `1` are included in the corpus for further processing.
         - Documents with an `OTHER` annotation are automatically excluded and marked with `0`.
 This value can be manually adjusted if a document should be re-included.

     This table serves as the input for the subsequent surrogate step.
     It must be manually reviewed and adjusted as it determines which documents will proceed to the next processing stage and be part of the final corpus.

+Example:

 | document   | part_of_corpus |
 |------------|----------------|
 | Stölzl.txt | 1              |